-COMPONENT EXAMPLE QUESTIONS (UNDERLYING QUESTION FOR EACH: HOW DOES THIS AFFECT DESIGN CHOICES?)
-Broad Social Protection context 33 (policy & legislation) What is the National SP policy?
+EXAMPLE QUESTIONS (UNDERLYING QUESTION FOR EACH: HOW DOES THIS AFFECT COMPONENT DESIGN CHOICES?)
+Broad Social What is the National SP policy?
 Priorities?
 Does this reflect plans for integration?
 How?
-What are the policy priorities in terms of integration (see Section 4.5)?
-(Stakeholder mapping) Who is in charge of delivering social assistance and social security in country, at both central and decentralised level (primary users)?
+Protection What arethe policy priorities in terms of integration (see Section 4.5)? context (policy & (Stakeholder mapping) Who is in charge of delivering social assistance and social security legislation) in the country, at both central and decentralised levels (primary users)?
 What other stakeholders are involved (secondary users)?
 Which further actors may have a stake (tertiary users)?
 What are these actors' interests?
-What are their (information and management) needs that integration can help address?
+What are their (information and management) needs that integration canhelp address?
 What resistance could be encountered?
 What are the legislative foundations for Social Protection and for integration?
 What are the gaps?
 What is the current degree of fragmentation or integration within Social Assistance and between Social Assistance and Social Insurance?
 What are the existing mechanisms for horizontal and vertical coordination?
-What capacity is there at local level?
+What is the level of decentralization?
+What capacity is there at the local level?